Zerotistic/zerotistic.blog/_posts/2023-09-25-binary-ninja-zero-to-hero-1.md

 Binary Ninja comes in three versions: Non-commercial (Personal), Commercial, and Enterprise.
 The Non-commercial and Commercial versions use individual license files, while the Enterprise version uses a floating license system.
 This system allows licenses to be checked out from the Enterprise Server by any client for a specified duration.
 The disparities between Non-commercial and Commercial licenses are quite limited, encompassing just two distinctions: the ability to utilize them for commercial purposes and access to the headless API.
 In contrast, the Enterprise version not only offers these features but also includes Single Sign-On (SSO), Project Management capabilities, Floating licenses, and Access Control features.

+One particularly appealing aspect of the licensing arrangement is that your payment covers a year of updates for Binja, rather than a year of usage.
+This implies that when you make a payment, you'll receive updates for a year, but you can continue using Binja beyond that period (although I strongly advise everyone to renew annually, given the numerous valuable updates available).

 You can find more information [here](https://binary.ninja/purchase/).